 The universe exists in a state of oneness.

 You and the world outside your body are comprised of the exact same energy.

 Connecting to your higher self, then, is not a matter of creating a new you.
 It is a matter of simply connect to a higher self that has always been there.
 And this is where the spiritual meditation techniques come in.

 While some meditations like the phenomenal merkaba technique make us ascend to a higher plane and spiritually awaken, we can achieve our highest self by letting go.

 Let go of attachments.
 Release your mind from the thoughts that inhabit it.
 Perceive the universe not with your eyes, but with the pure energy of the human mind.

 To begin to do this, find inner silence.

-My number one spiritual meditation technique to connect to the higher self
+My number one spiritual meditation technique to connect with your spiritual self

 It’s simple: it’s meditating on silence.